 - Set aside one day per quarter to be able to “get away” from our normal day-to-day life and simply do some nutritional activity.
 Examples of this is to go somewhere where nature invites us to walk and check how we are living our life, and to reflect about things where we are putting energy.

 - Another way to disconnect and reconnect can also be to block one week a year to get away from the usual life and live “another life”.
 A professional development activity, a week of silence, or to live a physical adventure are very valid options.
 Making the journey to Santiago, staying a few days in a monastery, or opting for meditation retreats are some of the many options available to reset our mind and body.
-Starting with these changes can be complicated because this guide to the process of personal change can lend you a hand.

-#Step 3: Advanced Level.
+Step 3: Advanced Level.

 And if it is possible to dominate the two previous steps with some regularity and in a satisfactory way, so when it is already integrated in an easy and pleasant way, it is possible also to begin to try something more deep and personal as commitment.